Uppalavanna

-Uppalavanna (Pali: Uppalavaṇṇā; Sanskrit: Utpalavarṇā) was a Buddhist bhikkhuni (Pali; Sanskrit: Bhikshuni), or nun, who was considered one of the top female disciples of the Buddha.
+Utpalavarṇā (उत्पलवर्णा; Pali: Uppalavannā; Chinese: 蓮華色, pinyin: Liánhuásè) was a Buddhist bhikkhuni, or nun, who was considered one of the top female disciples of the Buddha.
 She is considered the second of the Buddha's two chief female disciples, along with Khema.
 She was given the name Uppalavanna, meaning "color of a blue water lily", at birth due to the bluish color of her skin.

 According to the Theravada tradition, Uppalavanna was born the daughter of a wealthy merchant.
 Due to her beauty, numerous wealthy and powerful suitors came to her father to ask for her hand in marriage.
 Instead of marrying, she entered the monastic life under the Buddha as a bhikkhuni.
-According to the Mulasarvastivada tradition, Uppalavanna had a tumultuous life as a wife and courtesan before converting to Buddhism and becoming a bhikkhuni.
+According to the Mulasarvastivada tradition, Utpalavarṇā had a tumultuous life as a wife and courtesan before converting to Buddhism and becoming a bhikkhuni.

 Uppalavanna attained enlightenment while using a fire kasina as her object of meditation less than two weeks after her ordination.
 Following her enlightenment she developed a mastery of iddhipada, or spiritual powers, leading the Buddha to declare her his female disciple foremost in psychic powers.
 Her male counterpart was Maha Moggallana.